 Again, there is no research on the stretching exercises and the release of B6 from the muscles.
 A possible research project for future researchers would be to measure P5P after an hour-long pilates or yoga class.
 Members consistently report that stretching-type exercises create more symptoms in the beginning.
 As they continue to exercise the symptoms are less.

 Physical Therapy, Massage

-Ivan Carrasco’s 2018 Master’s dissertation using members from the B6T Smart is Understanding B6 Toxicity Facebook group showed that members perceived that physical therapy or massage helped them heal from B6 toxicity.
+Ivan Carrasco’s 2018 Master’s dissertation on pyridoxine toxicity using members from the B6T Smart is Understanding B6 Toxicity Facebook group showed that members perceived that physical therapy or massage helped them heal from B6 toxicity.
 This is the only research in this area.
 There is no research that measures P5P blood values after an hour-long massage.
 There have been consistent reports of new symptoms from the Facebook group after muscle manipulation from either a physical or a massage therapist.
 Again, like with exercise, the symptoms decrease after many visits to the therapist.

 Proprioception is the body’s ability to sense itself.
 It is the ability to sense its location, movement and actions.
 When proprioception nerves are damaged then simple activities are lost.
 Two examples are the ability to walk without thinking or the ability to touch your nose with your eyes closed.

-Healthline.com has proprioception symptoms as below:
+Healthline.com has proprioception symptoms listed as below:

 - balance issues, such as having trouble standing on one foot or frequent falls while walking or sitting.

 - uncoordinated movement, such as not being able to walk in a straight line.

 - clumsiness, such as dropping or bumping into things.